ycpcs/cs482-spring2019/syllabus.md

 ### Additional Course Description for YCAS Radio Telescope Project

 This semester will be a continuation of the work that was accomplished by the four CS481 Radio Telescope teams from the Fall.
-Those began the design and development of various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with the 2018-2019 Radio Telescope Engineering Capstone team.
+Those teams began the design and development of various software components for the York County Astronomical Society (YCAS) Radio Telescope, which is being developed in collaboration with the 2018-2019 Radio Telescope Engineering Capstone team.
 This project is being developed under the direction of the course instructor(s), members of the sponsoring organization (YCAS), recent York College Engineering and Computer Science graduates, and local industry partners.

-There are 4 teams of 3-4 people each, working in a coordinated fashion to develop the entire Radio Telescope software suite.
+There are four teams of 3-4 people each, working in a coordinated fashion to develop the entire Radio Telescope software suite.
 The four teams are:<br>
 	* **Team Venus:** Front-End User Interface Website (Kotlin, Spring, Java)<br>
 	* **Team Mercury:** Back-End Server and Database<br>
 	* **Team Jupiter:** Control Room Application (C#, .NET)<br>